miloszmisiek/ci-p5-cutback/README.md

 ---

-- The contact section contains the owner username or full name if user update his profile.
-The link will redirect user to the owner's profile.
+- The contact section contains the owner's username or full name if the user updates his profile.
+The link will redirect the user to the owner's profile.

-- If telephone is provided by the owner, it will be displayed below username.
-If user clicks the number, the number can be dialed.
+- If the telephone is provided by the owner, it will be displayed below the username.
+If a user clicks the number, the number can be dialled.

-- Below telephone the owner's email is displayed - if clicked, the user's device default email service will be open.
+- Below the telephone the owner's email is displayed - if clicked, the user's device's default email service will be open.

 ---

 - The location section contains the product's address, city and country.
-The location link can be clicked and user will be redirected to Google Maps service with the product's provided data.
+The location link can be clicked and the user will be redirected to the Google Maps service with the product's provided data.

-- The product page allows user to read detailed information about the product to help them decide if they want to contact the owner for buying the product.
+- The product page allows users to read detailed information about the product to help them decide if they want to contact the owner for buying the product.

 ---

 **- The Product Creation Page**

-- Users can access the product creation page by clicking the plus button in the profile page.
+- Users can access the product creation page by clicking the plus button on the profile page.
 - The product creation page contains:

-  - The image adding section where users can add pictures.
-Maximum permitted are 5 pictures per product.
-When users reach the limit the add button turns red and changes the icon for cross.
-This limitation is implemented for database perfomance.
+  - The image adds a section where users can add pictures.
+The maximum permitted is 5 pictures per product.
+When users reach the limit the add button turns red and changes the icon for the cross.
+This limitation is implemented for database performance.
   - To change the image user must click the preview picture.
   - To delete the picture users must click the red minus button (displayed if at least one picture is added)
-  - Images will provide visitors with valuable information how product looks.
+  - Images will provide visitors with valuable information about how the product looks.

   - On the right side of the page user can enter product data by triggering relevant input fields.
   - To submit the form user must click the 'Add Product' button.
-  - To add product's title users must click on the title placeholder.
+  - To add the product's title users must click on the title placeholder.
   - The price field is validated on the frontend - only digits are allowed with two decimal places
-  - The categories select element gives users ability to select available options for categories.
+  - The categories select element gives users the ability to select available options for categories.
-  - The countires select element gives user access to all known countries (fetched from API)
+  - The countries select element gives the user access to all known countries (fetched from API)
-  - To select if product is avalible the switch must be clicked in the relevant position.
+  - To select if the product is available the switch must be clicked in the relevant position.

-- The product creation form is intuitive and gives users ability to post their products and compare with others.
+- The product creation form is intuitive and gives users the ability to post their products and compare them with others.

 ![Product Creation Page](documentation/features/product-createe.png)